isabelkvaughan/nasa-image-of-the-day/README.md

 ## Acceptance Criteria

-GIVEN when I open the applciation, and see the latest Image Of The Day, with the title, image and a brief blurb about the image.
+GIVEN when I open the application, and see the latest Image Of The Day, with the title, image and a brief blurb about the image.
 THEN I can use a date selector to choose any past date THEN I will be presented with the update title, image and blurb for that chosen image.